 - 2. The PR to include the new SA instances that are now members of the BVO - 3.
-The WM providing the references to the SA instances that are related to external services to be invoked by the workflow execution. - 3.1.
+The WM providing the references to the SA instances (they acts on behalf of the external services inside the OpVO and they are invoked by the WF during the execution - 3.1.
 The WM gets the WF description - 3.2.
 The WM includes in this description the SA to be invoked during the execution and deploy this WF in the E_E.

-At the end of this phase:
+At the end of this phase, a WF can be invoked on the E_E.